 - Providing application lifecyle management.

-The Java Server Application Archetype provides configurations for common systeloaders like SystemV, Upstart or SystemD.
-However create a custome solution, which includes stop scripts, PID management, etc. are not part of native packager.
+The Java Server Application Archetype provides configurations for common system-loaders like SystemV, Upstart or SystemD.
+However creating a custom solution which includes stop scripts, PID management, etc. are not part of native packager.

 - Providing deployment configurations